Denny & Claire Hartford

 In specific media outreaches, Denny has produced and hosted the radio programs "Doers of the Word," "Vital Signs," and "Vital Signs Weekend."
 These popular programs have featured not only Denny's own insightful commentary regarding a whole host of critical issues, but the perspectives of innumerable Christian leaders who brought their learning and experience to bear on these matters.
 Those Christian heroes have included: Melody Green; Edith Schaeffer; John Whitehead; Frank Peretti; Scott Wesley Brown; Joe Scheidler; Molly Kelly; Meadowlark Lemon; Chris Godfrey; Sal Bando; Judie Brown; Larry Norman; Randy Stonehill; Norm Geisler; James Mills; UNL Coaches Tom Osborne, Turner Gill, and Ron Brown; Dave Breese; Joseph Sobran; Dr. Jack Willke; Alan Keyes; Joni Eareckson-Tada; Calvin Miller; Rep. J.C.
 Watts; Phyliss Schlafly; Terry Talbot; Ray Boltz; Marvin Olasky; Governor Kay Orr; Erwin Lutzer; John Walvoord; Rosie Grier; Dave Dravecky; Walter Wanegrin; Os Guinness; Sherword Wirt; Senator Bill Armstrong; country music superstar, Charlie Daniels; Steven Curtis Chapman; Mary Beth Bonacci; Carol Everett; A.C.
 Green; Randy Alcorn; Congressman and Mayor, Hal Daub; and many more.

 Denny possesses a Bachelor's degree in Liberal Studies from the University of Nebraska at Omaha, graduating magna cum laude, and a Master's degree in History from the same institution.
-Now 59, Denny has been a Christian since the spring of 1970 when he was converted to the Faith through the ministry of Young Life in his home state of Colorado.
+Now 63, Denny has been a Christian since the spring of 1970 when he was converted to the Faith through the ministry of Young Life in his home state of Colorado.
 Denny later moved to Omaha where he worked with an inner-city evangelism and discipleship ministry, the Christian Brotherhood.
 Following his marriage, Denny's primary Christian service was conducted through his church, home Bible studies, Inter-Varsity Fellowship and Metro Right to Life until helping found the Omaha Christian Action Council in 1982.
-He and Claire (a former high school English instructor and now a leading pro-life activist herself) have been married 40 years.
-Denny is the teaching pastor at Faith Bible Church in Omaha, Nebraska.
+He and Claire (a former high school English instructor and now a leading pro-life activist herself) have been married 43 years.
+For seven years, Denny was the teaching pastor at Faith Bible Church in Omaha, Nebraska.

 Claire Hartford (actually, Claire Marie Theresa Aylward Hartford!) was born and raised in Lincoln, Nebraska.
 She was the oldest daughter in a family of eight children and was educated at Cathedral School and later at Pius X High School.
 Being very close to their father, it was a severe tragedy for the kids to lose him to a massive heart attack when he was a relatively young man.
 Claire's mother, Evelyn, bravely took over the helm, raising the children even as she returned to work to provide for them.
 Claire was 12 when her dad died.